 - Having a support team who cares about your best interests can make all the difference!

-- Your team may include family and friends, as well as health professionals like your dietitian, doctor, naturopath, therapist and/or psychiatrist.
+- Your team may include family and friends, as well as health professionals like your dietitian, doctor, naturopathic doctor, therapist and/or psychiatrist.

 - Albert, P., Benkelfat, C., Descarries, L. (2012).
 The neurobiology of depression: Revisiting the serotonin hypothesis.
 Philosophical Transactions of the Royal Society b: Biological Sciences.
 Vol 367, Iss 1601 pp 2378-81.